Win Popsical karaoke set, 75-inch TV in TNP's Song Master Challenge

 Then here is your chance to put your music knowledge to good use.
 Enter The New Paper's Song Master Challenge and stand to win amazing prizes.

-There will be one music quiz each week, which entails either guessing song titles or identifying themed pictorials relating to an artiste.
+There will be one music quiz each week, which entails identifying themed pictorials relating to two songs.

+The artiste's name will be given as a hint and there will be an example of a song title given in the pictorial.
+All you have to do is guess the other two song titles.

 Look out for the contest advertisement and details on how to participate in The New Paper every Wednesday.